mrgambal/elasticsearch-ukrainian-lemmatizer/README.md

 ## Usage

-Here are simple examples of plugin usage which rely on ES HTTP API.
+Here are simple examples of the plugin usage that rely on ES HTTP API.
 First of all we need to create the index which must include our analyzer:

 ```bash